Summer 2017 PD Opportunities

 NEW VISIONS FOR A CHANGING WORLD: TOWARDS A PEDAGOGY OF CLIMATE CHANGE

+Join us to learn how climate science falls within the revised 2016 STE Standards, and how you can implement these standards, including the Science and Engineering practices, in your own classroom.
 Participate in content and skill development sessions taught by professional educators and scientists at each collaborating partner organization.
-Daily activities include indoor inquiry-based classroom experiences and outdoor field experiences.
 Take home investigations you can use in your classroom and a collection of teaching resources and field trip ideas!

 Learn how to use the Science and Engineering Practices in your classroom and how they relate to science inquiry.

 Explore STEM resources in your community.

 Discover how to adapt your current curriculum to meet the revised MA Science and Technology/Engineering Standards.

 Become part of a network of teachers from your region and across the state.